 Overall, 296 patients were randomized.
 Complete revascularization was performed at the same time as the primary PCI procedure in 59%, and in a staged fashion (median 1.5 days) in 27%.

-The primary outcome of mortality, MI, heart failure, and ischemia-driven revascularization at 12 months occurred in 10.0% of the complete revascularization group vs. 21.2% of the culprit-only group (p = 0.009).
+The primary outcome of mortality, MI, heart failure, or ischemia-driven revascularization at 12 months occurred in 10.0% of the complete revascularization group vs. 21.2% of the culprit-only group (p = 0.009).

 - All-cause mortality: 1.3% vs. 4.1% (p = 0.14), respectively

 - MI: 1.3% vs. 2.7% (p = 0.39), respectively

 - Heart failure: 2.7% vs. 6.2% (p = 0.14), respectively

 - Repeat revascularization: 4.7% vs. 8.2% (p = 0.2), respectively